-216. Distributions by subchapter S 216.
-No objection to Senate corporations provision.
+216. Distributions by subchapter S corporations

 Title XXIV

 217. Voting by Commission on import 217.
 Oppose Senate provision. relief

 Discussion: It is important for the U.S. International Trade Commission to reach definitive majority positions.
 The Administration therefore supports the objectives underlying the Senate provision.
 However, the Administration opposes this specific provision because it could have the effect of allowing the vote of a minority of the Commissioners to be binding on the President and the Congress.
 The problem could best be dealt with in a separate bill after full public hearings and discussion of the problems.